Ole Olsen (comedian): Library of gags

-Biography
+Personal life

 Olsen was married twice.
 He had four children with his first wife, Lillian Clem: John Charles, Robert Clem, Joy, and Moya.
 They were later divorced.
 Robert Clem died of miliary tuberculosis at age 2.
 J. C. Olsen, an actor, died by suicide in 1956.
 Moya married William P. Lear of Learjet fame in 1942.
 Ole was involved in a serious automobile accident in 1950 and recuperated at the Lear home.

 In June 1961, Ole married Eileen Maria Osthoff, a dancer and choreographer whom he had known for eight years.
 Olsen is remembered for the quote, "May you live as long as you laugh, and laugh as long as you live", which is cited on his headstone.

-He died in Albuquerque, New Mexico at the age of 70 of a kidney ailment, and is interred in Palm Desert Memorial in Las Vegas, Nevada, in a grave adjoining that of Chic Johnson.
+He died in Albuquerque, New Mexico at the age of 70 of a kidney ailment, and is interred in Palm Desert Memorial in Las Vegas, Nevada, in a grave adjoining that of his teammate Chic Johnson.